PhilippinesOfficial Name: Republic of the Philippines

 U.S. citizens contemplating travel to the Philippines should carefully consider the risks to their safety and security while there, including the risk of terrorism.
 The southern island of Mindanao and the Sulu Archipelago are of particular security concern.
 Travelers should defer all non-essential travel to the Sulu Archipelago and should exercise extreme caution on the island of Mindanao.
 For further information regarding the continuing threats due to terrorist and insurgent activities in the Philippines, see the Travel Warning for the Philippines.

 Kidnap-for-ransom gangs operate in the Philippines and have targeted foreigners, including Filipino-Americans.
 Such gangs are especially active in the Sulu Archipelago, and a number of foreigners have been kidnapped there in recent years.
+Due to recent kidnappings of foreigners by the Abu Sayyaf Group in the region, U.S. citizens should exercise extreme caution if considering travel in the southern Sulu Sea region between Balabac Island and Palawan, in the Philippines; Sabah, Malaysia; and east to Zamboanga City, Mindanao, in the Philippines.

 Occasionally, the U.S. Embassy is the target of planned and/or spontaneous demonstrations.
 While Philippine security forces generally prevent such demonstrators from reaching the Embassy, in rare instances protestors have made their way successfully to the Embassy perimeter.
 In such instances, Embassy security authorities may take appropriate measures to safeguard personnel and visitors, including restricting access to the compound.
 U.S. citizens or other individuals having business at the Embassy should keep this in mind and be prepared to defer their business until any such situation is resolved.